godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 .. image:: /img/tuto_cutout9.png

-Moving the remote transform nodes will move the sprites, allowing to easily animate and pose the character:
+Moving the remote transform nodes will move the sprites, allowing you to easily animate and pose the character:

 .. image:: /img/tutovec_torso4.gif